 These financial statements provide information on the accounting estimates and judgements made by the Group.
 These estimates and judgements are reviewed on an ongoing bases.
-The continued impact of the COVID-19 pandemic, in addition to global economic uncertainty exacerbated by the Ukraine/Russia war has increased the estimation uncertainty in the preparation of these consolidated financial statements.
-The estimation uncertainty is associated with:

-- the extent and duration of disruption to business as a result of actions from consumers, businesses and governments to contain the spread of the virus; - the extent and duration of the expected economic downturn in the economies in which we operate.
-This included forecasts for economic growth, unemployment, interest rates and inflation.
+Given the continued impact of global economic uncertainty exacerbated by high inflation and rising interest rates, the Group has maintained its estimation uncertainty in the preparation of these consolidated financial statements.
+The estimation uncertainty is associated with the extent and duration of the expected economic downturn in the economy in which we operate.
+This includes forecasts for economic growth, unemployment, interest rates and inflation.

-The Group has formed estimates based on information available on September 30, 2022, which was deemed to be reasonable in forming these estimates.
+The Group has formed estimates based on information available on September 30, 2023, which was deemed to be reasonable in forming these estimates.
 The actual economic conditions may be different from estimates used and this may result in differences between the accounting estimates applied and the actual results of the Group for the future periods.